RiceComp427-Staff/electionguard-edu-resources/README.md

 on the "modern cryptography" used by end-to-end cryptographic voting systems.
 If you want to use these slides with Keynote, you'll need to install the [Roboto font family](https://fonts.google.com/specimen/Roboto) (used everywhere) and [Hack](https://sourcefoundry.org/hack/) (used for code).
 All freely available.

+- `voting-crypto.pptx` is exported from `voting-crypto.key`, and is probably good enough for making small changes, but there are no guarantees it will work flawlessly.

 - `handout-kotlin.tex` and `handout-python.tex`: front-ends that build the student PDF handout, suitably customized to match the Kotlin or Python3 codebases in which they'll be working.